 Applications should describe the unique nature of the research effort independent of existing research efforts.
 Greater emphasis will be placed on the likelihood of this research to attract future funding given the nature and extent of the preliminary data collected within the cycle of the grant.

-Grant recipients receive up to $40,000 for a one year project to be used as support for the preliminary or pilot phase of that project.
-Funds may not be used to supplement previously-secured major funding or toward salary support for the primary investigator.
+Grant recipients receive up to $60,000 for a one-year project to be used as support for the preliminary or pilot phase of that project.
+Funds may not be used to supplement previously-secured major funding.

 Any investigator from anywhere in the world with an academic appointment may apply for this grant, as long as you are an RSNA member.
 If you’re a non dues-paying member, your scientific advisor or your co-investigator must be a dues-paying member.
 You must also meet the following criteria:

 - You must hold a full-time faculty position in a radiology, radiation oncology or nuclear medicine department at an educational institution.